7-year-old Amy comes in complaining of a sore throat and feeling sorry for herself. She has pus all over his tonsils.

 Epstein-Barr Virus (EBV)

-Diagnosis is clinical and by monospot.
-EBV immunoglobulin, atypical lymphoctyes on the film and liver enzyme derangement can also be seen.
+Diagnosis is clinical and by Monospot (heterophile antibody).
+EBV immunoglobulin, atypical lymphocytes on the film and liver enzyme derangement can also be seen.

-Although 5% of the general population develop an ‘amoxicillin rash’ this increases to 90% of EBV patients.
-This usually develops a few days after starting amoxicillin and is a maculopapular or morbilliform rash that starts on the trunk.
+Although 5% of the general population develop an ‘amoxicillin rash’, this increases to 90% in patients with EBV.
+This usually develops a few days after starting amoxicillin.
+It is a maculopapular or morbilliform rash that begins on the trunk.

-This is similar to EBV so should be considered if EBV-like symptoms persist but the monospot remains negative.
-Fevers and malaise are the predominant symptoms with less cervical lymphadenopathy and splenic enlargement than in EBV.
+This is similar to EBV, so it should be considered if EBV-like symptoms persist but the Monospot remains negative.
+Fevers and malaise are the predominant symptoms, with less cervical lymphadenopathy and splenic enlargement than in EBV.
 Immunoglobulin (IgM and IgG) testing can confirm the diagnosis.

 HIV is uncommon in children but should be considered in adolescents with high-risk behaviours.
 Pharyngitis is the presenting complaint in 50-70% of patients (often presents like EBV pharyngitis).

-Factors that point towards HIV tonsillitis are: absence of exudate; tonsillar hypertrophy; rash; mucocutaneous ulceration.
+Factors that point towards HIV tonsillitis are the absence of exudate; tonsillar hypertrophy; rash; mucocutaneous ulceration.

 Consider candida and mycobacterium in the immunocompromised patient.